Cities in San Diego County – 2023 Complete List and Guide

 With living options ranging from beachfront properties and city apartments to gated neighborhoods and large custom homes, there is a place for just about every taste and lifestyle.

 To ensure you have everything you need to know about the area, we’ve put together this comprehensive guide and list of all of the cities in San Diego County.
-Read on to see which of them will make the perfect home for your needs.
+Read on to see which will make the perfect home for your needs.

 As with many parts of the western United States, the history of San Diego County is full of ancient Native American tribes who have lived there for thousands of years.
 A few of the most well-known groups in this area include the Kumeyaay, the Cupeño, and the Luiseño.
-They lived there for centuries until the mid-1500s when the first Spanish conquistadors arrived.
+They lived there for centuries until the mid-1500s, when the first Spanish conquistadors arrived.